Overview: Eye Surgery Types

 Keratoplasty refers to surgeries performed on the cornea.
 The following procedures correct various refractive errors:

 CK uses a probe tip to deliver radiofrequency currents to your cornea.
-This shrinks the peripheral areas of the cornea, steepening the shape of the cornea.
+This shrinks the peripheral areas of the cornea, steepening its shape.
 The result is reduced hyperopia and improved near vision.
 CK can be performed after LASIK or cataract surgery for additional vision correction.

-Similar to conductive keratoplasty, laser thermal keratoplasty uses a holmium laser.
+Like conductive keratoplasty, laser thermal keratoplasty uses a holmium laser.
 This shrinks the corneal tissue to correct low to moderate hyperopia.
-Unlike LASIK, this is a noncontact procedure, meaning there is no cutting into the cornea or other direct contact.
+Unlike LASIK, this is a non-contact procedure, meaning there is no cutting into the cornea or other direct contact.

 Automated lamellar keratoplasty corrects severe myopia or low hyperopia without using a laser.
 Like LASIK, your surgeon uses a microkeratome to create a flap on your cornea.

 Diabetes causes bleeding, fluid leakage, and abnormal blood vessel growth in your retina.
 Mild diabetic retinopathy does not always require treatment.